How Does a Ram’s 5.7-Liter Hemi V8 Look After 160,000 Miles?

 The eTorque mild hybrid system is best described as a combined starter/alternator attached to the engine with a heavy-duty serpentine drive belt.
 It smooths out the Ram 1500’s auto start/stop function by launching the truck from a standstill while the V6 or V8 fires up.
 When you tap the brakes, this unit also helps the truck slow down and recharges its battery.

-Next, see the cheapest Ram 1500 with a V8 or watch Justin Wheeler’s 160,000 mile motor oil analysis for yourself in the video below:
+Next, see how the same 5th-gen Ram 1500 at 200k miles is doing, or watch Justin Wheeler’s 160,000-mile motor oil analysis for yourself in the video below: